Rapid Black Hole Spin-down by Thick Magnetically Arrested Disks: Equations and Method

 where $p_{\rm mag} = b^2/2 = b^\mu b_\mu/2$ is the magnetic pressure and $b^\mu$ is the comoving magnetic field 4-vector.
 The mass, specific energy, and specific angular momentum fluxes are calculated as

 and

 where $dA_{\theta \phi}$ is the area element in the $\theta-\phi$ plane.

 The torques on the BH are due to accreted fluxes, so in our simulations we calculate the fluxes at the BH event horizon, $r = r_{\rm H} = r_g(1+\sqrt{1-a^2})$, where $r_g = GM/c^2$ is BH gravitational radius.
-The total, electromagnetic, and hydrodynamic specific angular momentum fluxes are indeed calculated at $r_{\rm H}$ as $l_{\rm in}=l(r=r_{\rm H})$, as is the electromagnetic specific energy flux.
-However, we calculate the hydrodynamic specific energy flux at $r=5 r_g$ rather than at the horizon because numerical floors add nonphysical internal energy near the horizon.
-We have verified that decreasing the floors by a factor of 10 did not lead to any significant differences the measured values of fluxes.
-Thus, we expect that this solution gives the physical value at the horizon.
+The total, electromagnetic, and hydrodynamic specific angular momentum fluxes are calculated at $r_{\rm H}$ as $l_{\rm in}=l(r=r_{\rm H})$, as is the electromagnetic specific energy flux.

-In terms of the specific energy flux $e_{\rm in}$ onto the BH, we can write down the efficiency with which the BH converts the rest-mass energy into the power of the outflows, as follows:
+However, when calculating hydrodynamic fluxes we must account for numerical floors.
+Realistically, there is no mass in the jet, but numerical MHD schemes do not work in a vacuum.
+To handle this, when mass or internal energy densities are very small, below a set floor value, internal energy or mass is added to the grid near the BH horizon to keep the numerical scheme stable.
+When calculating the mass, hydrodynamic energy and angular momentum fluxes, we eliminate contributions from the highly magnetized regions affected by the floors using a magnetization cutoff condition.
+This method gives the physical values at the BH horizon.
+Our treatment of the floors on the hydrodynamic fluxes is described further in Appendix~\ref{sec:appendix_floors}.